LeJosplayy/MultiWiiReloaded/README.md

 but donations are also appreciated at the following BNB BEP20 address:
 0xe08f95573043F5eA697336e15f9A83dCa66b4A54

+-Better ConfigGUI > Download Here [https://github.com/LeJosplayy/MultiWiiReloaded/releases/tag/MWR-GUI-Windows64Bit]

 Changes in the Future

--Better ConfigGUI

--Grafical MWR Configurator
+-Grafical MWR Configurator will be integrated in MWR-GUI

 -MWR ReadyToFly Controllerboards